-What Do I Need to Do After VMTools Is Updated?
+What Do I Need to Do?

-- Update Windows private images or drivers in running Windows ECSs. - If you have any technical issue or question, contact the customer service.
+- Upgrade VirtlO drivers in Windows private images or running Windows ECSs. - If you have any technical issue or question, contact the customer service.

-7.3 What Will the System Do to an Image File When I Use the File to Register a Private Image?
+8.3 What Will the System Do to an Image File When I Use the File to Register a Private Image?